MarketRasinova/english-for-designers/08-clarity-first/index.md

 **3. Research — design/methodology/approach including procedures/data/observations:**

    Research of the market along with product placement in the stores themselves.
 Analysis of competing brands, their packaging and their communication on the market.
+By using an AI, I will test my designs and its effectiveness.

 **4. Findings (highlight outcome of research):**